nubix-de/opnic/firmware/cpp/snake/README.md

 At the end, an `Object` is represented by its coordinate `x` and `y`, its `width` and `height`, and its object `type`.
 So, the different objects are generalized by these information.
-So, to mutate between objects, we simply mutate the base `Object` by the specialized class at runtime.
+Thus, to mutate between objects, we simply mutate the base `Object` by the specialized class at runtime.
 So, the objects coordinates, widths and heights are kept as a simple array, and the game iterate over these arrays, mutating the `Object` class based on the object `type`.